dmaxwell351/docker-containers/splunk/README.md

 This is a Dockerfile setup for splunk - http://www.splunk.com

-By default, the entperise free trial is installed, but this can be changed to the free 500MB/day version at any time during the trial.
+By default, the 30-day enterprise free trial is installed, but this can be changed to the free 500MB/day version at any time.

-# Usage
+## Usage

 ```
 docker run -d -p 8000:8000 -p 8089:8089 -p 9997:9997 -p 514:514 -v /mnt/user/appdata/splunk:/opt/splunk/var --name splunk dmaxwell/splunk